passlab/upir-generator/README.md

 # Run

 It will generate a task graph based on the REX AST, but for now, the visualization is only to list all the task nodes in the graph in pre-order.
+Please notice that the flag `-rose:openmp:ast_only` has to be specified.

 ```bash
 ./pfgg.out -rose:openmp:ast_only test.c